 What we do have are “copies of copies of copies.”

 Which doesn’t make a bit of difference to me.
 But it should make a difference to someone – like an old friend of mine who I last saw several years ago – who told me that he believed the Bible was literally true, and was thus “without error.”
 (See Biblical literalism – Wikipedia.)

-Now this old friend – let’s call him “Dick” – was a real rabble-rouser when I first knew him, back in the 1970’s.
+Now this old friend – let’s call him “Fred” – was a real rabble-rouser when I first knew him, back in the 1970’s.
 For one thing he was famous for off-color banter.
 On one weekend camping trip he spoke of hearing “organisms” in the night just past.
 (Meaning “orgasms.”)
 And for a while then he drove a hearse, and once – stopped by police for a moving violation – calmly said, as the officer unfolded his ticket book, “Uh, yes, I’ll have a cheeseburger, fries and a coke.”

-But times change and so did Dick.
+But times change and so did Fred.
 Like when I visited him – the last time as it turned out – and he turned from the TV news and said that to me.
 (About the Bible being “literally true.”)
 I was totally flabbergasted.
 I didn’t know what to say then, and it’s bothered me ever since.
 (Saying “What are you, an idiot” seemed a bit harsh, even with, “BTW, that’s a rhetorical question.”)